FNTwin/GPGO/README.md

 -BFGS : Find the Maxima of the Acquisition function by using the L-BFGS-B optimizer

--DIRECT : Find the Maxiam of the Acquisition function by using the DIRECT optimizer
+-DIRECT : Find the Maxiam of the Acquisition function by using the DIRECT optimizer (need the DIRECT python package)

 # TODO